 Horseradish Crusted Filet

 If you’re headed to any steakhouse for the first time, there’s no reason not to go with the most popular item.
-At Alamo, that item is the horseradish crusted filet.
+At Alamo Steakhouse Pigeon Forge, that item is the horseradish-crusted filet.
 This hand-cut filet mignon is the restaurant’s top cut of meat, and the horseradish-Parmesan topping adds a nice spice to the mix.
 Order it medium-rare or medium to get the most out of this option.

 You have two options here: healthy or potatoes.
 It’s not that potatoes aren’t healthy, but Alamo offers them French fried, mashed, or baked, which is the holy trinity of potato sides.
 If you don’t want that many carbs, go with steamed vegetables or sauteed mushrooms.

 Crisps and cobblers dominate menus in the South, but only a few actually deliver.
-The apple crisp at Alamo is an award-winning recipe that has the right balance of tartness and sweetness.
+The apple crisp at Alamo Steakhouse Pigeon Forge is an award-winning recipe that has the right balance of tartness and sweetness.
 Throw a scoop of vanilla ice cream on top and it’s heaven in your mouth.

-With heaping portions and cooked-to-order steaks, Alamo Steakhouse & Saloon is a breath of fresh air on the chain restaurant-dominated Parkway in Pigeon Forge.
+With heaping portions and cooked-to-order steaks, Alamo Steakhouse Pigeon Forge is a breath of fresh air on the chain restaurant-dominated Parkway in Pigeon Forge.
 Make sure to bring your appetite or even a pair of loose-fitting pants.
 You’re going to need both.

 -Even with great reviews on Yelp, note that you may want to ask for your steak one level rarer than normal.
 Some patrons cite an overcooked steak to their liking.
 When in doubt, opt for medium-rare instead of medium.